From VT Spotted Lanternfly website

 SLF egg masses (oothecae) contain 30-50 eggs, are 1-1.5” long and ½-¾” wide, grayish-brown in color, and covered with a grey, waxy coating (newly laid oothecae are somewhat shiny).
 Old oothecae appear as rows of 30-50 brownish seed-like deposits in 4-7 columns, measuring roughly 1” long.

-Hosts: Although SLF is most commonly found on Ailanthus, (tree-of-heaven), it can be found on over 70 other species of trees and is a pest of grapes, hops, peaches, and other stone fruits.
+Hosts: Although SLF is most commonly found on Ailanthus, (Tree of Heaven), it can be found on over 100 other species of trees (oaks, maples, locust, walnut, sassafras, wild cherry, mulberry, hackberry and others) and is a serious pest of both cultivated and wild grapes.

 Signs and symptoms of SLF: Since the SLF produces sugary secretions called honeydew, look for the black sooty mold that grows on the honeydew.
 The sooty mold will cover branches, trunks, and man-made objects under the tree.
 In addition, some of the honeydew will ferment leaving a vinegar smell.
 The black sooty mold makes it appear like a fire has scorched in the area.

-Need a speaker on the topic?
-Please send an email to LCMGSpeaker@gmail.com requesting such.
+Need a speaker or training on the topic?
+Please send an email to LCMGSpeaker@gmail.com or email@example.com requesting such.

 - Spotted Lanternfly: http://digitalpubs.ext.vt.edu/vcedigitalpubs/9322249259597133/MobilePagedReplica.action?pm=2&folio=1#pg1

-- Spotted Lanterfly Spanish Translation: ENTO – 279S
+- Spotted Lanternfly Spanish Translation: ENTO – 279S

 - Lifecycle: ENTO – 268NP